notaz/picodrive/platform/base_readme.txt

 @@0.
 "Use SRAM/BRAM savestates"
 This will automatically read/write SRAM (or BRAM for Sega/Mega CD) savestates for games which are using them.
-SRAM is saved whenever you pause your game or exit the emulator.
+SRAM is saved whenever you enter the menu or exit the emulator.

 @@0.
 "Confirm savestate"